jshuadvd/hacks-n-notes/blockchain/ethereum.md

 ## Types of accounts

 - There are two types of accounts which share the same address space.
-- Every account has a persistent key-value store mapping 256-bit words to 256-bit words called storage.
+- Every account has a persistent key-value store mapping 256-bit words to 256-bit words called **storage**.
 - every account has a balance in Ether (in “Wei” to be exact)

 ### Externally Owned Accounts (EOAs)